murariamar/exercise/README.md

-React and Redux, Webpack 2 boilerplate.
+React and Redux, Webpack 2 exercise.

 ## What is this?

-Boilerplate for kicking off React/Redux applications.

 It includes complete, minimal react app.
 By complete we mean it has examples for: